-Improvement in 'core' maturity is indicated by movement of the blue ◆ (current maturity) line to the red ■ ('core' maturity) and green line ▲ (desired or aspirational target maturity).
+Improvement in 'core' maturity is indicated by movement of the blue \diamond (current maturity) line to the red ('core' maturity) and green line \blacktriangle (desired or aspirational target maturity).

-As shown in the radar chart, Council is strongest in most areas and weakest in Strategic Planning, Operations, Maintenance, and Works Processes.
-Council has made improvements from the past assessment completed in 2012 to 2014 across most areas.
+As shown in the radar chart, Council has achieved core maturity in some areas and but still requires improvement in Strategic Planning, Operations, Maintenance, and Works Processes.
+Council has made improvements from the past assessment completed in 2016 across most areas and is continuing to review its practices.

-In recent times, the focus has been dealing with the development boom and increase in contributed assets as well as applying the 2014 condition audit to works programs.
+In recent times, the focus has been dealing with the development boom and increase in contributed assets as well as applying appropriate condition audits to works programs.